hedzr/cmdr/README.md

 `cmdr` is a POSIX-compliant,  command-line UI (CLI) library in Golang.
 It is a getopt-like parser of command-line options, be compatible with the [getopt_long](http://www.gnu.org/s/libc/manual/html_node/Argument-Syntax.html#Argument-Syntax) command line UI, which is an extension of the syntax recommended by POSIX.

 We made many enhancements beyond the standard library `flag`.

-There is a full `Options Store` (configurations) for your hierarchical configuration dataset too.
+There is a fully-functional `Options Store` (configurations) for your hierarchical configuration dataset too.

-The .netCore version [Cmdr.Core](/hedzr/Cmdr.Core) is available now.
-And, a cxx version `cmdr-cxx` is comming soon.
+The .netCore version [Cmdr.Core](https ://github.com/hedzr/Cmdr.Core) is available now.
+And, a cxx version [`cmdr-cxx`](https://github.com/hedzr/cmdr-cxx) was pre-released just now (Happy Spring Festival 2021).

 ![ee99d078e2f7](https://user-images.githubusercontent.com/12786150/72876202-f49ee500-3d30-11ea-9de0-434bf8decf90.gif)
 <!-- built by https://ezgif.com/ -->